Science projects to try at home, especially if you can't get out and about

 Other National Science Week contributors have DIY activities to try too - check out these ones from:

-We added a new DIY Science activity to our news story feed each morning throughout National Science Week:
+We added a new DIY Science activity to our news story feed each morning throughout National Science Week in 2020:

 Saturday 15 August: Make your own sherbet fizz

 Sunday 16 August: Calculate the speed of light

 Thursday 20 August: See your TV remote signal